FedCC: Robust Federated Learning against Model Poisoning Attacks: FedCC: Robust Aggregation against Poisoning Attacks

-\textbf{Penultimate Layer} is the output of the second-to-last layer before the softmax layer in CNN.
+is the output of the second-to-last layer before the softmax layer in CNN.
 In federated learning, where the server cannot access local training data, it receives trained model parameters (weights) from selected clients.
-Therefore, the collected weights are the only available information for determining whether a client is malicious.
-PLR takes the end result of the convolution and pooling process that will reach a classification decision.
-Thus, we assumed that computed weights of the second last layer might contain the essential information that strongly influences classification results.
+Thus, the received weights serve as the sole basis for detecting malicious behavior.
+The PLR captures the final representation produced by convolution and pooling before reaching a classification decision.
+We hypothesize that the PLR contains the most task-relevant, discriminative features.

-To justify the utilization of PLRs, we measure the distance between two clusters of clients (benign and malicious) using dendrograms with a single linkage metric and correlation distance method. \autoref{fig:cluster_distance} presents cluster distances of each layer under different attack scenarios, such as untargeted-mKrum attacks in IID or non-IID settings.
+To test this, we measure the distance between two clusters of clients (benign and malicious) using dendrograms with a single linkage metric and correlation distance method. \autoref{fig:cluster_distance} presents cluster distances of each layer under different attack scenarios, such as untargeted-mKrum attacks in IID or non-IID settings.
 Observably, the cluster distance is the most considerable in PLR to other layers, indicating the highest degree of differences.
 Based on this observation, we conclude that PLR contains the most distinguishable and indicative information.
-Therefore, we utilize the weights of the penultimate layer to compare their similarity to the global model. \\
+Therefore, we utilize the weights of the penultimate layer to compare their similarity to the global model.